pingcap/docs/production-offline-deployment-using-tiup.md

     The command above creates a directory named `package` in the current directory, which contains the component package necessary for starting a cluster.

-2. Pack the component package by using the `tar` command and send the package to the Control Machine in the isolated environment:
+2. Pack the component package by using the `tar` command and send the package to the control machine in the isolated environment:

     {{< copyable "shell-regular" >}}